Alcidespb24/RAG/output.md

 (6) During the period from March 17, 2009 through December 31, 2011, a health plan may not delay or reject a standard transaction, or attempt to adversely affect the other entity or the transaction, on the basis that it does not comply with another adopted standard for the same period.

-§ 162.925 Additional requirements for health plans.

-(a) General rules.
-(1) If an entity requests a health plan to conduct a transaction and coordinates benefits with another health plan (or another payer), it must store the coordination of benefits data it needs to forward the standard transaction to the other health plan (or other payer).

 (b) Coordination of benefits.
-If a health plan receives a standard transaction and coordinates benefits with another health plan (or another payer), it must store the coordination of benefits data it needs to forward the standard transaction to the other health plan (or other payer).
+If a health plan receives a standard transaction and coordinates

 47

-HIPAA Administrative Simplification Regulation Text March 2013
+HIPAA Administrative Simplification Regulation Text
 # § 162.940 Exceptions from standards to permit testing of proposed modifications.

 # (a) Requests for an exception.